yetanotherchris/crontab/README.md

 # crontab

 A .NET 9 command-line tool that brings Unix `crontab` functionality to Windows Task Scheduler.
-It runs as your user to ensure no popup Windows are generated.
+It runs as your user, prompting for credentials, to ensure no popup terminal windows are generated which task scheduler unavoidably generates for logged-in user tasks.

 ## Features